Victor E. Bulldog II's first birthday party highlights fun weekend at Beiden Field.

 All of the programs early signees are California natives.

 In 2010, Rousey's Cal State Northridge squad secured a winning season after compiling back-to-back back top 40 recruiting classes for the Matadors.
-The Matadors saw six players drafted or signed by a Major League Baseball organization.
-He also had four student-athletes earn All-Big West honors.
+The Matadors saw six players drafted or signed by a Major League Baseball organization off that team and also had four student-athletes earn All-Big West honors.

 Before his career as a coach, he was a top pitcher at Cal State Fullerton.
 In three seasons playing for the Titans and NCAA all-time winningest head coach Augie Garrido (former Bulldog and current head coach at Texas), he compiled an impressive 15-5 record with 120 strikeouts.
-Rousey played in the College World Series twice (`82 and `84), helping the team to the national championship in '84 by compiling an 8-3 record with a 3.47 earned run average.
+Rousey played in the College World Series twice, and helped the team to a National Championship by compiling an 8-3 record with a 3.47 earned run average.

-He earned his bachelor of arts in English from Cal State Fullerton in 1988 and his master's degree in physical education from Azusa Pacific in 1992.
-He and his wife Robin reside in Clovis, Calif. with their four children, P.J., Gabbie, Nate, who attends Fresno State, and Faith, who is headed to Fresno State to play softball for Trisha Ford next fall.
+Rousey earned his bachelor of arts in English from Cal State Fullerton in 1989 and his master's degree in Physical Education & Health from Azusa Pacific University in 1992.
+Rousey and his wife Robin have four children, P.J., Gabbie, Nate, who attends Fresno State, and Faith, who is headed to Fresno State to play softball for Trisha Ford next fall.